 Every enterprise company has an intranet.
 But as the digital workplace evolves, traditional intranet software is often seen as a means for enhancing internal communications and employee engagement.
 This can be a mistake, as many available options fail to fulfill expectations.
 Here are six ways to make sure your employee intranet can fulfill the essential requirements of today's mobile employees.

-Using a Collaborative Intranet for Internal Communications Is as Effective as Drinking from a Fire Hose
+Using a Collaborative Intranet for Internal Communications Is Like Drinking from a Fire Hose

 Less than half of all employees log on to their company's intranet daily—and they often do so only because it's their company's default start page.
 In addition, updating intranets is complicated, which means that just a few people are creating a majority of your content.
 True, this may have changed with the rise of team sites and social networking, but the new approach that claims “everyone can do everything” also comes at a cost.
 Hundreds or even thousands of team collaboration sites and project spaces mean less structure, more noise, and less confidential content.